 From 1990 to 2014 Dr. Garcia-Blanco was at Duke University where he was the Charles D. Watts Professor of Molecular Genetics and Microbiology, and Medicine, and Director of the Center for RNA Biology.
-He is an internationally recognized expert in RNA biology and virology, and is an author of more than 165 scientific publications, and has been continuously NIH funded since the early 1990s.
-Dr. Garcia-Blanco has mentored thirteen doctoral students and thirty postdoctoral fellows.
-Additionally, he was scientific founder of Intronn Inc. (VIRxSYS, Rockville, MD, USA), Veri-Q Inc. (part of Proteome Sciences plc, Cobham, UK), Singapore Advanced Biologics Pte Ltd (SABio), and Autoimmunity Biologic Solutions, Inc. (ABS).
+He is an internationally recognized expert in RNA biology and virology and is an author of more than 180 scientific publications and has been continuously NIH funded since the early 1990s.
+Dr. Garcia-Blanco has mentored twenty doctoral students and forty postdoctoral fellows.
+Additionally, he has been the founder of Intronn Inc. (VIRxSYS, Rockville, MD, USA), Veri-Q Inc. (part of Proteome Sciences plc, Cobham, UK), Singapore Advanced Biologics Pte Ltd (SABio), and Autoimmunity Biologic Solutions, Inc. (ABS).
 Professor Garcia-Blanco has served as a member of Scientific Advisory Board for European Alternative Splicing Network of Excellence (EU), National Advisory General Medical Sciences Council (NIH, USA), and a Trustee of the Puerto Rico Trust for Science, Research and Technology.
 He is currently a member of the Council of Scientific Advisers for the International Centre for Genetic Engineering and Biotechnology (United Nations).
-He is a member of the editorial board of Scientific Reports and RNA.
+He is a member of the editorial board of RNA.
 Dr. Garcia-Blanco was a Raymond and Beverly Sackler Scholar (1997-2002), elected to the Association of American Physicians (2011), fellow of the American Association for the Advancement of Science (2012), and fellow of the American Academy of Microbiology (2013).

 Dr. Garcia-Blanco has dedicated his career to study how RNA-protein interactions regulate gene expression in cells and viruses.
 These studies have focused on several areas of high biomedical importance and focus on the intersection between RNA biology and immunity.